This information is intended for US healthcare professionals.

-Formulary information provided by Fingertip Formulary® and is current as of .
+Formulary information is provided by Fingertip Formulary® and is current as of .
 Because formularies do change and many health plans offer more than one formulary, please check with the health plan directly to confirm coverage for individual patients.

 *Coverage status may vary by genotype.